 Items brought to school for educational purposes should be by request of a teacher.
-Students are not to bring or use on school premises radios, tape players, CD players, MP3 players, telephone pagers, video cameras, cameras, laser lights, battery powered toys, cigarette lighters, or any other items that may be distractive to the educational setting.
-Wrist, neck, or waist bands which have raised spikes or studs are also prohibited
+Students are not to bring or use on school premises radios, tape players, CD players, MP3 players, telephone pagers, video cameras, cameras, laser lights, battery powered toys, cigarette lighters, Hookah pipes or pens, electronic cigarettes, or any other items that may be distractive to the educational setting.
+Wrist, neck, or waist bands which have raised spikes or studs are also prohibited.

-Personal Electronic Devices (includes cell phones)
+Personal Electronic Devices (includes cell phones and smart watches)